yannickseurin/mdbook-numthm/README.md

 Fields `label` and `title` are optional.
 If no label is provided, then no anchor will be created, and if no title is provided, then no title will be displayed in the header.
+If a label already exists, it will ignore it and emit a warning.

 For example, for the "theorem" environment, the key is `thm`, the name is `Theorem`, and the emphasis of the header is bold.
 Hence, this: